huazhuang80-star/secureflow/README.md

   - Freelancer's reputation increases

 - **❌ Reject**:
-  - Client rejects the milestone
+  - Client rejects the milestone with feedback
   - Milestone status changes to `Rejected`
-  - Work can be resubmitted or contract can be terminated
+  - Freelancer can resubmit the milestone with improvements
+  - Rejection reason is stored and displayed to the freelancer

 - **⚖️ Dispute**:
+  - Either party (client or freelancer) can dispute a milestone
   - Client raises a dispute with a reason
   - Milestone status changes to `Disputed`
   - Admin and arbiters are notified